IgniteUI/indigo-design-docfx/en/components/chips.md

 ## State

 When the user interacts with the Chip, it may change from the default **Idle** state to Hover, Focused, and Selected.
 This affords a more dynamic interaction design that can seamlessly flow into high-fidelity prototyping.
-In Figma these can be selected from the State property in the properties panel.
+In Figma these can be selected from the 'State' property and/or the 'Selected' boolean property in the properties panel.

 <img class="responsive-img" src="../images/chip_state.png" srcset="../images/chip_state@2x.png 2x" />